ffeldhaus/docker-xpra-minimal/README.md

 # Minimal docker image to run xpra

+*Note: This is a beta branch which is using the latest Ubuntu and Xpra Beta releases*

 This docker image provides remote access to X11 using [xpra](https://xpra.org/).
 This is a base image with minimal dependencies and can be used as basis for other images.

 By default, the container uses the default self-signed certificate to offer SSL.
 If you want to specify your own certificate, you can overwrite the default SSL certificate with the docker parameter similar to --mount type=bind,source="$(pwd)"/ssl-cert.pem,target=/etc/xpra/ssl-cert.pem,readonly (make sure to put the ssl-cert.pem file in the current folder or modify the source path).